corinthia/corinthia-docformats/README.md

 * automated tests (located in the tests directory)

 Run dfutil without any command-line arguments to see a list of operations.
-Here is an example of converting a .docx file to HTML, modifying it, and then upating the original .docx.
+Here is an example of converting a .docx file to HTML, modifying it, and then updating the original .docx.
+Note that it is important, due to how internal mapping works, that the .docx file being written is the same file as the original; using a new file won't work.

     dfutil filename.docx filename.html
     vi filename.html # Make some changes